On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Constructing CCGs for Reissner–Nordström spacetime

 The metric possesses a conformal factor resembling the sum of the conformal factors of the $\mathcal{K_{\pm}}$ in addition to a new time-dependent term that vanishes on both horizons.
-The conformal factor shown in equation (\ref{I-Type Metric}) is a semi-positive function over the domain of the $r$-coordinate, hence the metric is well-behaved on both of the horizons and takes the following asymptotic behavior as $r\rightarrow r_{+}$,
+The metric is well-behaved on both of the horizons and takes the following asymptotic behavior as $r\rightarrow r_{+}$,

 Similarly as $r\rightarrow r_{-}$,